'Apprentice' contestant's Trump defamation suit can proceed

 Two of the five justices on the panel, Peter Tom and Angela M. Mazzarelli, said in a dissent, written by Mazzarelli, that subjecting the president to a state trial court's jurisdiction "interferes with his ability to carry out his constitutional duty of executing the laws of the United States."

-Trump's lawyer, Marc Kasowitz, said he planned to respond to the ruling Thursday afternoon.
+Trump's lawyer, Marc Kasowitz, said he planned to appeal to New York's highest court.

+"We believe that the well-reasoned dissenting opinion by 2 of the 5 justices, citing the U.S. Supreme Court decision in the Clinton v.
+Jones case, is correct in concluding that the Supremacy Clause of the U.S. Constitution bars state courts from hearing cases against the President while he or she is in office," he wrote.

 Zervos was among over a dozen women who came forward during Trump's 2016 campaign with allegations of sexual misconduct years earlier.